M-Mangarateke/MangamResort/README.md

 ## Email & QR Codes
 - Emails send via `System.Net.Mail.SmtpClient` using `EmailSettings` values; the QR PNG is attached if present.
 - QR codes are saved under `wwwroot/qrCodes`.
-A helper `SaveToBlobStorage` exists if you want to push QR images to Azure Blob Storage—call it after generation if desired.
+A helper `SaveToBlobStorage` exists if you want to push QR images to Azure Blob Storage, call it after generation if desired.

 ## Project Structure
 - `Pages/` Razor Pages for Home, Tickets, TicketConfirmation, PaymentSuccess/Failed, Accommodation, Contact, Privacy.